 Set the clock as described earlier in the instructions, and then turn on the ovens.
-Check that the oven fans start to turn and that the ovens start to heat up.
+Check that the that the oven burners light and start to heat up.

-Note: The oven light bulb is not included in the guarantee.
+NOTE: The oven light bulb is not included in the guarantee.

-Turn off the oven.
+Turn off the ovens.